In This Article

 Integrating Encompass with Salesforce connects your loan origination system to your CRM.
 Loan status updates flow to Salesforce automatically.
 Borrower records stay consistent across both systems.
 Follow-up tasks trigger without manual intervention.
-The result is fewer data entry errors, faster response times, and loan officers who spend time closing loans instead of updating spreadsheets.
+The result is fewer data entry errors, faster response times, and loan officers who spend their day closing loans instead of updating spreadsheets.
+This guide covers the benefits of the integration, how to plan it, and the implementation steps that separate successful projects from the failures that show up six months later as duplicate borrower records and a sales manager who has stopped trusting the dashboards.

 Why Integrate Encompass with Salesforce

-Three Measurable Benefits of Encompass-Salesforce Integration
+Three Measurable Benefits of an Encompass-Salesforce Integration

 1. Eliminate Double Data Entry

 Loan officers type borrower details into Encompass during application intake.
 Without integration, someone re-enters that same information into Salesforce for pipeline tracking.
 With integration, the data syncs automatically.
 Borrower name, loan amount, property address, and loan status appear in both systems from a single entry.
+Mortgage origination costs average over $11,000 per loan.
+Manual data entry across disconnected systems adds labor cost to every file and introduces transcription errors that surface downstream as compliance exceptions.

 2. Faster Borrower Communication

-When a loan hits a milestone in Encompass, Salesforce can trigger automated communications.
+When a loan hits a milestone in Encompass, Salesforce can trigger an automated communication.
 Conditional approval triggers a congratulations email.
 Clear-to-close triggers a closing preparation checklist.
-The borrower hears from you at the right moment without anyone watching a dashboard.
+The borrower hears from the lender at the right moment without anyone watching a dashboard.
+Automated milestone notifications cut response time from hours to minutes.
+Borrowers who receive timely updates report higher satisfaction and refer more business at the next refinance cycle.

 3. Pipeline Visibility Without Manual Reporting

 Sales managers need to see loan progress alongside CRM metrics.
-Without integration, that means exporting Encompass data, formatting spreadsheets, and building reports manually.
+Without integration, that means exporting Encompass data, formatting spreadsheets by hand, and building reports that are stale before the meeting starts.
 With integration, Salesforce dashboards show live loan pipeline data pulled from Encompass.
+Conversion rates, average days to close, and loan volume by originator all update in real time.
+Decisions get made on current data instead of last week's export.

 Planning Your Encompass-Salesforce Integration